MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:IsMultiOrgDeployment
 ```

-Microsoft Community Training portal allows you to [manage the portal with multiple organization](../user-management/organization-management.md).
+The Community Training portal allows you to [manage the portal with multiple organization](../user-management/organization-management.md).
 An organization comprises of a group of learners and administrators on your training platform who have a particular purpose or belong to a specific criteria.
 You can enable/disable this feature depending upon your requirements.

 By default, this feature remains disabled with value **False**, therefore not allowing administrators to create multiple organizations.